arpitpolynine/AI-guideline/docs/usage.rst

    .. image:: images/INCORRECT_BOUNDING_BOX_OBSCURED_PRODUCTS.jpg
       :width: 600

 #.
-Top view images are to be excluded from the dataset.
-Do not include images which contain top view of products, unless those type of products are present in the catalogue.
+Top view or elevated angle images should be **excluded** from the dataset. **Do not** include images which contain top view or elevated angle of products.
 (Refer example below)

    .. image:: images/TOP_VIEW_IMAGE_TO_EXCLUDE.jpg
       :width: 600

+#.
+Back view images of products can be included if those products are recognisable completely.